sahilsaxena21/channel_spend_optimization/README.md

 ## 1. Problem Motivation
 The leadership team has identified a strong opportunity to increase its market share within a specific market segment.
 The team also believes that the appropriate market lever to drive market share would be to increase **brand awareness**.

-The leadership team believes in the idea of their customer behavior to purchase to resemble the McKinsey’s Consumer Decision Journey.
-Within this framework, they have identified huge potential for driving sales by increasing the number of target customers who consider their product.
-That is, increasing the number of customers who have their product in the **initial consideration set**.
+The leadership team believes that their target segment's journey to purchase follows the McKinsey’s Consumer Decision Journey.
+Within this framework, they have identified huge potential for driving sales by increasing the number of target customers who consider their product i.e. increasing the number of customers in the **initial consideration set**.

 ![Problem Motivation](https://github.com/sahilsaxena21/channel_spend_optimization/blob/main/CDJ.png)

 The marketing team is poised to act on this directive, but they need the help from a marketing data scientist for a problem they are having.
 They’d like to make sure that they are using their marketing dollars in the most efficient way possible across their marketing channels.
-More specifically, they’d like to maximizing the number of customers in the Initial Consideration Set using their limited marketing budget.
+More specifically, they’d like to maximizing the number of customers in the Initial Consideration Set from their marketing budget.

 Currently, the team allocates the budget evenly across all 3 channels.

 ## 2. Problem Structuring
 The marketing data scientist works with the marketing team to structure the problem as follows:

--	**Identify Metric**: Identify a suitable metric that acts as robust and sensitive indicator for quantifying number of the customers in the ‘Initial Consideration Set’.
-Several metrics were considered but the team settled on **maximizing the CTR** for this analysis.
+-	**Identify Metric**: Identify a suitable metric that acts as robust and sensitive indicator for quantifying the number of the customers in the ‘Initial Consideration Set’.
+Several metrics were considered, but the team settled on **maximizing the CTR** for this analysis.
 -	**Source Data and Plan Analysis Type**: Data is sourced from sql database.
 Analysis will use both predictive and optimization modeling.
--	**Validate Assumptions**: Is the historic data even relevant for the planned future marketing efforts?
-Are there any metrics that can be cannabailized when optimizing for CTR?
-The existing dataset uses paid last-touch attribution, is this suitable?
-What is an acceptable performance for the predictive model?
+-	**Validate Assumptions**: Is the historic data relevant for the planned future marketing efforts?
+Are there any metrics that can be cannabailized when optimizing for CTR (e.g. brand reputation from possible click-baiting)?
+Moreover, the existing dataset uses paid last-touch attribution, is this suitable?
--	**Hypothesis**: CTR can be adequately modeled as a function of the marketing spend.
+-	**Analysis Hypothesis**: CTR can be modeled as a function of the marketing spend.

 ## 3. Data
-The following summarizes key findings and assumptions:
+The following summarizes relevant findings to contexualize the problem:
 - Existing dataset of CTR vs. campaign ad spend is available.
-- Expected value of the number of impressions for each ad campgaign is 1,000 impressions.
+- Expected value of the number of impressions per ad campaign has been found to be around a 1,000.
-- The team has identified that each click generates an expected revenue of $1,000 using the equation **E(c) = P(conversion|c) * LTV** where **E(c)** is the expected revenue generated from a click, **P(conversion | c)** represents the probability of conversion given a user has clicked, and **LTV** represents the lifetime value of the customer.
+- Each click is worth a $1,000 to the business.
+This was calculated using the equation **E(c) = P(conversion|c) * LTV** where **E(c)** is the expected revenue generated from a click, **P(conversion | c)** represents the probability of conversion given a user has clicked, and **LTV** represents the lifetime value of the customer.

 ## 4. Analysis Methodology
-After the assumptions are discussed and screened by the team, the project proceeds to the analysis phase.
+After the assumptions are screened by the team for acceptability, the project proceeds to the analysis phase.
 The analytical approach is as summarized below:

-1. **Regression Model**: Develop a predictive model for CTR (unknown target variable) as a function of marketing expenditure (known input variable) to get the cost curves for each channel.
+1. **Regression Model**: Develop a regression model for CTR (unknown target variable) as a function of marketing expenditure (known input variable) to get the cost curves for each channel.
 2. **Optimization Algorithm**: Use a greedy optimization algorithm to maximize the marginal CTR for every dollar value spent.
-The algorithm starts with zero spend for all channels, then repeatedly allocates a dollar to the channel that has the highest CTR-to-spend slope (from the cost curves in Step 1) at the channel’s current spend.
-Process is repeated until the budget is reached, and we have our optimal spend targets.
+The algorithm starts with zero spend for all channels, then iteratively allocates a dollar to the channel that has the highest cost curve slope at the channel's current spend.
+The algorithm continues to allocate spending across the channels, until the budget is reached, and we have our optimal spend targets.

 ## 5. Key Results